krishna-creator/SE-Project---IntelliMeet/README.md

 ![alt text](https://github.com/niknarra/SE-Project---IntelliMeet/blob/main/diagrams/User%20Case%202.png)

 ## NOTE:
-#### Execution/building IntelliMeet project of requires high computational power to execute.
-Also, as the application is not deployed, it will be bit tricky to run the application, because the server and client codes have to be executed simultaneously in-order to work properly for data transmission.
-Moreover, the following are the compulsory requirements to run IntelliMeet:
+#### Execution/building IntelliMeet project requires high computational power.
+Also, as the application is not deployed, it will be bit tricky to run the application, because the server and client codes should have to be executed simultaneously in-order to work properly during data transmission.
+Moreover, the following are the  requirements to run IntelliMeet:
 * 20+ dependencies
 * client-server architecure support
 * CUDA
-* NVIDIA GTX/RTX GPU
+* NVIDIA GTX/RTX GPU (with VRAM capacity <= 6GB)
 * greater than Intel i7 9th gen processors for CPU
+* RAM capacity <8 GB
+* Proper Internet Connection.

 ## ENVIRONMENT SETUP:
 * Installing ```python language``` in your PC/Laptop, for more details [refer to] (https://www.tutorialspoint.com/how-to-install-python-in-windows)